-The applicant contends an upgrade would allow returning to school to improve the life.
-Eligibility for veterans' benefits to include educational benefits under the Post-9/11 or Montgomery GI Bill does not fall within the purview of the Army Discharge Review Board.
+The applicant did not present any issues of propriety or equity for the Board's consideration, but the applicant is requesting an upgrade to receive benefits and to get checked for injuries sustained while in service.
+Eligibility for veteran's benefits to include educational benefits under the Post-9/11 or Montgomery GI Bill does not fall within the purview of the Army Discharge Review Board.
 Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance.